urbanopt/urbanopt.github.io/workflows/residential_workflows/residential_workflows.md

 The default behavior is to perform an asset calculation, but the user has control to enable an operational calculation.

-Asset calculations are performed using number of bedrooms and conditioned floor area.
+Asset calculations are performed using number of bedrooms and/or conditioned floor area.

-Operational calculations are performed using number of bedrooms, conditioned floor area, and number of occupants.
+Operational calculations are performed using an adjustment for the number of occupants.
-Adjustments are made to usage multipliers to account for number of occupants.

 ## Other Assumptions